Partnering with the Registry to run Studies

 The Registry has built a secure web-based N3-compliant infrastructure for collecting data, and this can be used to collect data for specific research studies as well as Registry data.

 Dr Keith Bodger describes how the IBD Registry can be used for research

-The IBD Registry can provide a comprehensive infrastructure for research partners through its Web Tool, which is currently being used in over 60 sites.
+The IBD Registry can provide a comprehensive infrastructure for research partners through its web-based infrastructure.
 The Web Tool is a relatively low-cost and flexible system.
-It can be updated with research specific data fields directing clinicians to capture the information required.
+It can be updated with research-specific data fields directing clinicians to capture the information required.

 Data captured as part of a research partnership will inform service standards, clinical guidelines, quality improvement and assurance programmes.
-The Registry Web Tool is currently facilitating two research projects:
+The Registry’s web-based data collection infrastructure has facilitated these two research projects:

-Anaemia Service Evaluation (ASE): This project is a joint working initiative with Pharmacosmos, and aims to evaluate the level of service IBD patients receive and how they are treated.
+This project is a joint working initiative with Pharmacosmos and aims to evaluate the level of service IBD patients receive and how they are treated.
 The study will gather data on 100 patients with IBD.
 Iron levels will then be monitored over 12 months to determine how well iron deficiency anaemia is managed in this cohort of patients.